Dedicated to the Success of Our Clients

 When it comes to preserving your future and freedom, it's important to have the right legal team in your corner.
 Retaining the aggressive legal advocacy of a skilled criminal defense attorney can mean the difference between a life-altering felony conviction and a couple of days in jail.
 Turn to a law firm you can trust to keep your best interests at heart until the final gavel drops.

 Facing assault charges in Richmond?
 Secure the legal support of a trusted defense attorney today.
-Call Janus & Stone, P.C. at (804) 265-4441 today to request a free consultation
+Call Janus & Stone, P.C. at (804) 265-4441 today to request an ini consultation.

 Taylor B. Stone